obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 Prior to Tasks 2.0.0, the interpretation of relative date ranges was confusing, and not what most users naturally expected.
 See the tables in the [[Filters#Appendix: Tasks 2.0.0 improvements to date filters|Appendix below]] to understand the changes in results, and whether you need to update any of your searches.

+> [!released]
+> Changing the first day of the week was introduced in Tasks X.Y.Z.

 #### Numbered date ranges

 There is also the ability to use numbered date ranges that are independent of the current date.
 These numbered date range types are supported: